FAQs und Guides

 What about the UK?

-The UK has withdrawn its ratification of the UPC Agreement and its involvement in the UPC and UP.
-This means that nothing changes for EP patents validated in the UK (the UK part of the European patent “bundle”).
+The UK withdrew its ratification of the UPC Agreement and its involvement in the UPC and UP.
+This means that nothing changes for European patents validated in the UK (the UK part of the European patent bundle).
 The UK courts continue to have jurisdiction for any enforcement or third party action.
-UK-based European patent attorneys will, however, be able to represent clients in the UPC, file opt-out applications and provide advice on the new system.
+UK-based European patent attorneys are, however, able to represent clients in the UPC, file opt-out applications and provide advice on the UPC and unitary patents.